Overview

 Complications

-Complications of heart disease include:
+Possible complications of heart disease are:

 • Aneurysm.
 An aneurysm is a bulge in the wall of an artery.
 If an aneurysm bursts, you may have life-threatening internal bleeding.

 • Sudden cardiac arrest.
-Sudden cardiac arrest is the sudden loss of heart function, breathing and consciousness.
+Sudden cardiac arrest is the sudden loss of heart activity, breathing and consciousness.
 It's usually due to a problem with the heart's electrical system.
 Sudden cardiac arrest is a medical emergency.
 If not treated immediately, it results in sudden cardiac death.

 Prevention

-The same lifestyle changes used to manage heart disease may also help prevent it.
+The same lifestyle changes used to manage heart disease also may help prevent it.
 Try these heart-healthy tips:

 • Don't smoke.